AOMix user registration | Publications | FAQ | AOMix | AOMix-CDA, AOMix-L, AOMix-S | ALP-Vibro | RedS | SWizard | SIG-JK | U2WIN

 "free format" data from an ASCII file (see the manual for details) UV-Vis, IR/Raman spectra

-Here is the electronic spectrum of CrF6 as calculated by TD-DFRT using the B3LYP functional with the LanL2DZ basis set.
+Here is the electronic spectrum of CrF6 as calculated by TD-DFT using the B3LYP functional with the LanL2DZ basis set.
 The graph of the spectrum convoluted using SWizard is presented in this figure.
-In addition, SWizard generates a file with assignments of electronic transitions.
+In addition, SWizard generates a file with assignments of electronic transitions (Gaussian 98/03/09 and HyperChem output files only).
 The assigment column contains the principal electronic excitations (HOMO->LUMO, HOMO-1->LUMO, etc.), which contribute to the excited state wavefunctions, and their percentage contributions.

 See examples of the electronic spectra generated using SWizard in the following publications: